cckmwong-data/tech_fundamental_analysis/README.md

 # Quantimental Strategy (Part 1): Tech Sector Fundamental Dashboard

+The "Quantimental" approach represents the fusion of **Quantitative** and **Fundamental analysis**, combining the data-driven rigor of mathematical modeling with the deep structural insights of equity research.

-"Quantimental" strategy comprises of two parts, quantitative and fundamental analysis.
-This project synchronizes deep-dive fundamental analysis for Big Tech (**Google, Meta, Nvidia, Tesla**), which integrates with a **[Deep Learning LSTM Autoencoder](https://github.com/cckmwong-data/stock_price_anomaly)** to identify market mispricings and price anomalies.
+This project serves as the foundational pillar of the strategy, providing a high-fidelity, automated fundamental analysis framework for the "Big Four" tech leaders: Google, Meta, Nvidia, and Tesla.
+It is designed to work in synergy with **[Part 2 (LSTM Autoencoder)](https://github.com/cckmwong-data/stock_price_anomaly)**, which utilizes Deep Learning to identify market mispricings and price anomalies through reconstruction error analysis.

 ![](images/cover.png)